Application for a temporary residency visa for high school exchange student:

 If you choose your family physician, the doctor's signature needs to be notarized by a notary public, and authenticated by apostille which is to be obtained from the Secretary of State where the notary public has his/her office.

 8. In the case of a minor of age (under 18), a letter of parental authorization.
-Both parents need to sign this letter.
+Both parents need to sign this letter and the signatures must be notarized.
 The letter specifies the purpose and the duration of the stay in Belgium.

 9. A self-addressed prepaid envelope if you wish to have your passport and visa sent back to your home address.
 The Embassy or Consulate General is not responsible for lost items during shipping.